honeycombio/terraform-provider-honeycombio/CONTRIBUTING.md

 ### Enabling log output

-To print logs (including full dumps of requests and their responses), you have to set `TF_LOG` to at least `debug` and enable `HONEYCOMBIO_DEBUG` when running Terraform:
+To print logs (including full dumps of requests and their responses), you have to set `TF_LOG` to at least `debug` when running Terraform:

 ```sh
 TF_LOG=debug HONEYCOMBIO_DEBUG=true terraform apply